Jan Jiří Heinsch: Works

 In 1705, he painted one of his most renowned pictures – Saint Luke painting the Madonna.
 In 1707, together with Jan Kryštof Liška, he worked on a series of portraits of the Grand Masters of the Red Star Crusaders, where the most successful is the portrait of the former Grand Master George Ignatius Pospíchal (1694–1699).
 In 1710, produced the design for a statue of St. Francis Borgia on the Charles Bridge, but it was later sculpted by another Czech-German artist, Ferdinand Maxmilián Brokoff.

+His monumental painting « Jesus after the fast served by angels » can be seen at the Strahov monastery in Prague.

 In addition to painting, Heinsch published several copperplate engraving illustrations.
 Notable are the ones featured in Societas Jesu Apostolorum imitatrix by Matthias Tanner.
 These illustrations depicted Jesuits' heroic deeds in the Americas and elsewhere.
 One example is his illustration of Fr.
 Andrew White who assisted the Catholics in Maryland during its founding.

 In addition to Prague, his legacy is scattered throughout Bohemia and some examples also can be found in southern Moravia (churches in Brno and Uherské Hradiště).